aimemalaika/mailing_list_code/README.md

 # mailing_list_code
-sende miltiple mail at the same time using php mailer
+send multiple mails at the same time using php mailer